fsvreddit/modmail-userinfo/redditwiki.md

 **Include Toolbox usernotes in Modmail User Summary** - toggles whether Toolbox user notes should display in the summary.
 You may wish to turn this off if you have migrated away from Toolbox or have never used it.

 **Number of recently removed comments to show in summary** - the app will include the details of this many removed comments in the user's summary.
 If the user has no removed comments, then none will appear.

+**Include up to 3 recent posts in summary** - gives the option to include up to three subreddit posts from the user.

 **Create modmail summary for subreddit moderators** - by default, the app won't create the modmail summary for moderators of the sub, but you can turn this on if you wish (e.g. for testing).